To find out if you can apply for a permanent residency in Japan, refer to this article. You will know the answers to the following questions, such as:

 - You can do whatever job or business that you like to engage in.

-- High chance of getting Permanent Residence for your family you wish to bring to Japan.
+- High chance of getting a Permanent Residence for your family you wish to bring to Japan.

 - If married to a Japanese national, even your spouse dies, you can still live in Japan as long as you want.

-If you have any concerns, we will be glad to assist you.
-Please use the form below.
+If you have any concerns, FAIR Study in Japan would be glad to assist you.
+Please use the form below to contact us.